artemdashkov/python_practice/pytest.md

 - -rfE - The default display is the same as passing in. f for failed tests; E for errors
 - -a
 - --tb=short

+# pytest.ini
+pytest.ini - the main configuration file for pytest.